Australian Plant Phenomics Facility

 Who We Are

-The Plant Accelerator® contains four large areas, referred to as Smarthouses, fitted with conveyor systems and imaging stations (LemnaTec Scanalyzer 3D) for the non-destructive phenotyping of plants.
-This system consists of over 1km of conveyors with a total capacity of up to 2,400 plants in radio-tagged carts.
-These are delivered automatically to digital imaging and watering stations controlled by high capacity computing equipment:
+The TPA contains four Smarthouses, fitted with conveyor systems and imaging stations (LemnaTec Scanalyzer 3D) for the non-destructive, high-throughput phenotyping of plants.
+This system consists of over 1km of conveyors with a total capacity of up to 2,400 plants per day with RGB, fluorescence and hyperspectral imaging.

 Dr Susie Robinson